-This course deals with the differentiation and integration of the algebraic, trigonometric and other transcendental functions and their applications, including curve sketching, optimization problems areas, volumes, and related rates.
+AP Calculus deals with the differentiation and integration of the algebraic, trigonometric and other transcendental functions and their applications, including curve sketching, optimization problems areas, volumes, and related rates.

+All students will be required to take and pay for the Advanced Placement Examination.
 Please note that a T.I Graphic Calculator is required.